CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 Constraint solvers can use various heuristics to try to be clever about variable and/or value selection.
-These are, as mentioned, _heuristics_; they're rules of thumb which generally work well.
+These are, as mentioned, _heuristics_; they're rules of thumb which tend to work well.

 There are two types of heuristics: static and dynamic.
-Static heuristics are ones which are set before starting the solver, and which remain constant throughout the solving; e.g. trying each value in ascending order. _Dynamic_ heuristics, on the other hand, are heuristics which are computed and change as the solver progresses.
+Static heuristics are ones which are set before starting the solver, and which remain constant throughout the solving; e.g. trying each value in ascending order. _Dynamic_ heuristics, on the other hand, are heuristics which are computed and change as the solver makes progress.

 A simple heuristic to implement, in the case of Dai Station, is the "Smallest Domain First" (SDF) heuristic: when selecting the next variable, select the one